KowComical/KowComical/README.md

 ### Hi there 👋

+- 🔭 I'm a research assistant at Tsinghua University, who currently working on a project about near real-time aviation carbon emission.

+- 🌱 you can find my resume in

+- 📫 How to reach me: kowdataanalyze@gmail.com

 <!--
 **KowComical/KowComical** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.